jekor/jsonwrench/README.markdown

 ["Introducing JSONWrench", "jekor", "2012-03-26"]
 $ cat keys.json values.json | jw zip
 {"title": "Introducing JSONWrench", "author": "jekor", "date": "2012-03-26"}

+### Normalizing JSON

+$ cat ugly.json
+[{"title":
+"Introducing JSONWrench", "author":
+"jekor", "date":
+"2012-03-26"}

+]
+$ jw normalize < ugly.json
+[{"author":"jekor","date":"2012-03-26","title":"Introducing JSONWrench"}]
+$ cat greeting
+"hi
+there"
+$ jw normalize < greeting
+"hi\nthere"

+Note that a side-effect of normalization is that the entire JSON object fits on 1 line.
+This is useful for more complex manipulation.
+Another useful side-effect is that keys are sorted alphabetically.
+This allows for normalized JSON objects to be compared for equality using string comparison.

 ## Building Nested Data Structures